Hariombotz/Spider_Filter_BoT_/README.md

  - Thanks To All Everyone In This Journey
  - Thanks To [EvamariaTG](https://raw.githubusercontent.com/EvamariaTG) for their awesome [EvaMaria Bot](https://raw.githubusercontent.com/EvamariaTG/EvaMaria)
  - Thanks To [Joelkb](https://github.com/Joelkb) for their awesome repo [DqFileDonor](https://github.com/Joelkb/DQ-the-file-donor)
+ - Thanks To [TTBots](https://github.com/TeamHMT) Thank you to tt botz for awesome repo provide.
- - Thanks To [TTBots](https://github.com/TeamHMT) who have edited and modified this repo as now it is.
+ - Thanks To [Hbbotz](https://github.com/Hariombotz) who have edited and modified this repo as now it is.
 (It's me 😂)
+ - Thanks To [Jerry Bhai](https://www.instagram.com/ohh.itsjerry?igsh=MWttYmI2anV3bnI0NQ==) Thank you jerry Bhai for helping edit this awesome repo and adding feature.
+ - Thanks To [Amir Bhai](https://github.com/amirbotz) Thank you Amir bhai to adding Smart Search

 ## Note 🏷️
  - <b>Importing this repo instead of forking is strictly prohibited 🚫 Kindly fork and edit as your wish (Must Give Credits for devs) 🙃</b>